Syracuse and its Environs

-Population: According to the 2010 census, the Syracuse metropolitan area population is 650,051.
+Population: According to the 2010 census, the Syracuse metropolitan area population is over 650,000.

 Terrain: Central New York boasts rolling hills, flat plains, abundant lakes, and numerous waterfalls, streams and rivers.

 Climate: Syracuse has four distinct seasons with average temperatures of 62 degrees in September, 24 degrees in January, 46 degrees in April and 72 degrees in July.
 The city receives about 36 inches of rain and 112 inches of snow annually.

 Transportation: Syracuse is located at the crossroads of two major interstate highways, I-90 (east-west) and I-81 (north-south).
 Syracuse's Hancock International Airport is served by seven major airlines with approximately 200 passenger flights arriving and departing daily.
 Greyhound and Trailways provide inter-city, inter-state bus service passenger service while CENTRO services the city and suburban areas.
 Amtrak provides rail passenger service to Buffalo, Toronto, Boston, NYC and elsewhere from the William F. Walsh Regional Transportation Center.

 Communication: The area is served by one daily newspaper, four standard commercial television stations and one public broadcasting station, 19 AM and FM radio stations (including two Syracuse University campus stations), and one cable television system.

 Education: ESF is one of eight colleges and universities located in Onondaga County.
 The Syracuse University campus is immediately adjacent to ESF and Upstate Medical University is located within easy walking distance.
 The county has 18 school districts comprising 76 elementary, 26 middle and 21 high schools.

 Recreation & Leisure

 Shopping: There are several shopping malls and centers in the area.
 The closest to campus is the Destiny USA Mall with 250 stores for shopping and dining, a multi-screen cinema and restaurants.
 The mall is undergoing a major expansion into a retail, hotel and entertainment complex.
 Armory Square, the downtown historic district, boasts a wide array of boutiques and specialty shops and nightspots.
 There are a variety of factory outlets and discount stores in other locations.